mykhakos/FreshPointCLI/src/freshpointcli/README.md

 "**Koláč** s náplněmi 100 g" or "Pošírovaná krůtí rolka v bylinkách, polentový **koláč**ek s variací sýrů, zeleninová caponata".

-#### Querying with Product Attributes
+#### Querying with Product Attribute Options

-To query for products with specific attributes, use flags starting with a hyphen, such as `--category`, `--available`, or `--price-max <price>`, and press `↵ Enter`.
-For example, to query for all available listings in category "Dezerty, snídaně" under 80 CZK, use the following command:
+To query for products with specific attributes, use flags and options starting with a hyphen, such as `--category`, `--available`, or `--price-max <price>`, and press `↵ Enter`.
+For example, to query for all available listings in the category "Dezerty, snídaně" under 80 CZK, use the following command:

 ```console
 FreshPoint@LocationName> --category dezerty --available --price-max 80
 ```

-Each argument flag has a short form, starting with a single hyphen ('`-`'), and a long form, starting with a double hyphen ('`--`').
+Each option has a short form, starting with a single hyphen ('`-`'), and a long form, starting with a double hyphen ('`--`').
 They are equivalent.
-Some argument flags require a value.
-For example, the `--price-max <price>` flag requires a non-negative number.
+Some options require a value.
+For example, the `--price-max <price>` option requires a non-negative number.

-You can get a list of all supported attributes and their usage instructions by invoking the `--help` command in a query.
+You can get a list of all supported options and their usage instructions by invoking the `--help` command in a query.

 ```console